ynlamy/check_snmp_dell_poweredge/README.txt

 This plugin can check the status of Dell PowerEdge server using SNMP v1 queries and Dell OpenManage.

-check_check_snmp_dell_poweredge is written in Bash and is distributed under the GPLv2 license.
+check_snmp_dell_poweredge is written in Bash and is distributed under the GPLv2 license.
 This plugin have been created by Yoann LAMY.

 Usage:
 ./check_snmp_dell_poweredge -H 127.0.0.1 -C public -t disk -d 1